 It is common for Homeless Law clients to present with a combination of infringements, Notices of Final Demand (formerly called Enforcement Orders), Enforcement Warrants (formerly called Infringement Warrants) and open court fines.

 It is important that you can identify what type of fine or infringement your client has; what the urgency of the matter is and relevant timeframes; and what your client’s options are.
-The step-by-step guide to running an infringements matter is a good starting point.
+How to run a matter is a good starting point.

 As a member of a community legal centre, you should be able to access information about your client’s infringements without needing a written authority to act.
 You can access more information on this here.